Find a Nanny in NYC

 Ok, you’ve got the reference on the telephone what do you ask.
 Here are some important questions regarding Find a Nanny.

-- How did you hire her – Find a Nanny ad, agency, and friend?
+- How did you hire her – online ad, agency, and friend?

 - How long did she work for you – get dates?